Analyticope/Healthcare-Analysis-Project/README.md

 ### Data Sources

-Sourced from well-structured CSV files, the data offers a well-rounded insight of the employee journey—from recruitment and onboarding to training and professional development.
+Sourced from well-structured CSV files, the data offers a well-rounded insight of the patient demographics, medical conditions and more so to show the outcome of test results and billing patterns and healthcare insurance provider.

 ### Tools